 It’s no secret that technology has been at the forefront in driving change and innovation to the agricultural sector, to help farmers improve efficiencies on their farms.

-As a grower, I embrace the adoption of technology, knowing first hand how overwhelming life on the farm can get, with increased workload and responsibilities.
+As a grower, I embrace the adoption of such technologies knowing first hand how overwhelming life on the farm can be, with increased workload and responsibilities.

 Listed below are some 6 farming apps (in no particular order) that can help farmers with their farm management, data, sales and access to markets.